 Vermont Housing Fellow Program

-VHFA is seeking candidates for its Housing Fellow Program for Spring 2022.
+VHFA is seeking candidates for its Housing Fellow Program for Summer 2023.
 Candidates must be graduate students enrolled at an accredited program, with an interest in learning more about affordable housing careers.
 The program provides students with the opportunity to relate knowledge gained in the classroom to practical, real-world settings.
 Weekly projects are tailored to improving and expanding information available to decision makers about Vermont housing markets and opportunities.

 Fellows will be assigned projects that entail conducting housing research and summarizing results in articles for publication.
 The Fellow may also be asked to support public relations and housing program data projects, such as web site content development and data entry regarding building characteristics and rent levels.
 All of the Fellow's work will be done remotely, with regular communication through email and virtual meetings.